-Taking Care of Your Blades
+Taking Care of Your Wiper Blades

 Just like with any product or tool, if you take care of it, it will perform better and last a lot longer than if you just leave them to their own devices.
 The care and maintenance of your windshield wiper blades is very simple.

 When winter comes and your windshield is covered with snow and/or ice, don’t use the windshield wipers to clean the window.
 The weight of the snow and being frozen can tear and crack your blades.
-Instead use an ice scraper which is what they are designed for.
+Instead, use an ice scraper which is what they are designed for.
 Once the window has been cleared completely, it is safe to run the wipers.

 How Often Should You Replace Your Wiper Blades

 There are a few different ways that a vehicle owner can tell when the blades need to be replaced.
-None of these ways are difficult to discern and there is not special knowledge or equipment that is required to see if you need a new set.
+None of these ways are difficult to discern and there is no special knowledge or equipment that is required to see if you need a new set.